rosechar/eecs201PersonalSite/README.md

 ## pre-commit hook:
 - checks whether commit contains markdown files
 - if it does, run lint check
-- if pass lint, convert to html with pandoc
+- convert to html with pandoc
+- update updates.html to include new post
 - unstage markdown files so they don't get added to remote repo

 ## post-commit hook: